 The first and foremost aspect of the GST transition checklist is the transition of GST registration.
 Any dealer who is registered under State VAT, Central Excise, Service tax etc. in the current regime, and holds a valid PAN - shall be given a provisional certificate of registration in GST in Form GST REG-25, as part of the GST migration process.
 Post the issuance of the provisional registration certificate, the dealer will have a time of 90 days in which the prescribed documents will need to be submitted in Form GST REG-24 to convert the provisional registration into a final registration.
-If the information provided is complete and satisfactory, final registration certificate will be issued in Form GST REG-06.
-During transition, if a taxable person is not required to register under GST, but was previously registered (Central and State law), he has an option to cancel the provisional registration issued by submitting the Form GST REG-28 – within 30 days of transition to GST i.e. by 31st July, 2017.
+If the information provided is complete and satisfactory, the final registration certificate will be issued in Form GST REG-06.
+During the transition, if a taxable person is not required to register under GST, but was previously registered (Central and State law), he has an option to cancel the provisional registration issued by submitting the Form GST REG-28 – within 30 days of transition to GST i.e. by 31st July 2017.

-A registered taxable person shall be entitled to take, in his electronic credit ledger, credit of the amount of CENVAT, VAT and Entry Tax carried forward in a return, furnished under the earlier law by him, for the month/quarter ending 30th June, 2017.
+A registered taxable person shall be entitled to take, in his electronic credit ledger, credit of the amount of CENVAT, VAT and Entry Tax carried forward in a return, furnished under the earlier law by him, for the month/quarter ending 30th June 2017.
 However, the ITC can be claimed by a dealer, only if he has furnished all the returns required under the existing law for the period of 6 months preceding the date of GST implementation i.e. 1st of July, 2017.

-Currently, the ITC against the purchase of capital goods, is not immediately available, and that too, it is available for only some specified capital goods.
+Currently, the ITC against the purchase of capital goods is not immediately available, and that too, it is available for only some specified capital goods.
 As per the CENVAT Credit Rules of 2004, only 50% credit can be availed during the first year and the remaining 50% credit can be availed in any of the subsequent financial years.
 Similarly, in most of the states, the ITC for capital goods is made available in the form of instalments spread across several months; in others, the ITC is available only when the capital goods are put to business use.
-One of the key changes brought about in the GST regime, is the ability of a dealer to claim the full balance of VAT/Excise credit on capital goods as ITC.
+One of the key changes brought about in the GST regime is the ability of a dealer to claim the full balance of VAT/Excise credit on capital goods as ITC.

-Probably the most pressing concern of all GST transition rules, is the fate of excise duty paid for goods lying in stock, and their treatment in the GST migration process.
+Probably the most pressing concern of all GST transition rules is the fate of excise duty paid for goods lying in stock, and their treatment in the GST migration process.
 There will be primarily 3 cases to consider in the GST transition checklist:

 Irrespective of these scenarios, all registered persons entitled to take credit of excise duty, shall submit a declaration electronically in FORM GST TRAN- 1, duly signed, on the Common Portal, within a period of ninety days.